Kawaree: History

 Through the next decade Campbell amassed vast landholdings on the Limestone Plains and elsewhere in NSW.
 Before he died on 15 April 1846, Campbell divided his holdings between his six children.
 His son George Campbell conveyed five ares to James Brown of Googong, Queanbeyan in 1854.
 On his death in 1883, Brown's daughter Eliza Richardson inherited the land.
 She sold two acres two roods to local solicitor Earnest Edward (E.E.)
 Morgan of Queanbeyan in February 1886.
 This land formed part of the area known as "Garryowen" (bounded by Uriarra Road, Stornaway Street, Tharwa Road and Campbell Street) which was subdivided in the 1850s into small landholdings of 10-20 acres to the west of the town grid and was fully occupied by 1860.

-Kawaree Cottage was built by E. E. Morgan between 1886-1889 on the block which according to Sheedy, formed the extremity of the southern boundary of Garryowen, the block which was previously owned by James Brown of Googong.
+Kawaree Cottage was built by E. E. Morgan between 1886 and 1889 on the block which according to Sheedy, formed the extremity of the southern boundary of Garryowen, the block which was previously owned by James Brown of Googong.

 The house is of a late Victorian style, built at a time of great growth in the Southern NSW regional areas.
 There is no documented evidence of any garden design for the period between the house's completion in 1889 and 1921 when the property was first rented, to 1924 when the Colmans became its owners.
 The Kawaree landscape was initially developed over 70 years through the gold rush of the 1880s, the depression of the 1890s, Federation, the 1920s, the Great Depression of the 1930s, World War II and was finalised in the optimism of post-war Australia.

 In 1892 the property was sold to the trustees of the Wesleyan Methodist Church for use as a parsonage (for Queanbeyan).
 The manse was lived in by Methodist Ministers continuously for 30 years, but due to the distance being too far from the church, the Methodist Church sold the property to a parishioner, Herbert George (H. G.) Colman, in 1924.